 My Suggestion will be work on Multiple Choice Questions first and flag any questions which you are not very sure of, then at last go and search Google.
 Keep Hands on question for the end so you have enough time to work on the same because it may consume your time if you attempt them in the beginning.

-As soon as you are done with your exam, you will know your result.
+As soon as you are done with your Tableau Desktop Specialist Exam, you will know your result.

 And after some time they will send you the certification if you score above passing criteria.